Mencius: Mencius' mother moves three times

 The story begins with Meng Mu and Mencius living by a cemetery, where Meng Mu found her son 'eager to bury the dead'.
 Therefore, Meng Mu decided to move.
 Next she moved near a market.
 There Mencius began to imitate businesspersons.
 So Meng Mu moved to a house next to a school.
 Inspired by the scholars and students, Mencius began to study.
 His mother decided to remain, and Mencius became a scholar.

 As an expression, the idiom refers to the importance of finding the proper environment for raising children.

 Mencius' mother cuts her weaving

-Xiang then mentions the story of Meng Mu duan zhi (Mencius' mother cuts her weaving).
+Xiang then mentions the story of Meng Mu duan zhi (孟母断织，Mencius' mother cuts her weaving).
 This story further illustrates the emphasis that Mencius's mother placed on her son's education.
 As the story goes, once when Mencius was young, he was a truant.
 His mother responded to his apparent disregard for his education by taking up a pair of scissors and cutting the cloth she had been weaving in front of him.
 This was intended to illustrate that one cannot stop a task midway, and her example inspired Mencius to be diligent in his studies.